QUALIFYING PATIENTS IN NEW MEXICO

 - any other condition approved by the department of health

-Caregivers are allowed to assist patients with growing their medicine as long as they follow the terms specified in the patient's application for a production license.
-Registered caregivers are issued cards that protect them from arrest and prosecution for the possession of medical cannabis under New Mexico law.
-All caregiver applicants are required to undergo background checks before they are approved.
+To become a caregiver in New Mexico, you must be at least 18 years old.
+Caregivers are allowed to assist patients with growing their medicine and can apply to grow it themselves on behalf of a patient; the process is detailed below.
+Registered caregivers are issued cards free of charge that protect them from arrest and prosecution for the possession of medical cannabis under New Mexico law.
+All caregiver applicants are required to undergo national background checks before they are approved.
+The forms for caregivers can be found on the Medical Cannabis Program website.